tamaskovacs0408/udemy_react_course/session_3/react-complete-guide/README.md

   ...
 ```

-Passing data from child to parent
+## Passing data from child to parent

+The parent sends a function to child to get the data

+1. Create a function in the parent to get the data

+2. Send the function to child

+3. Force the child to give the data into the function

+4. The function gives back the data to the parent